octarinesec/MAPL/README.md

 # Status of the MAPL Project
 This project is still under active development.
-If you have any questions about MAPL or how to use the MAPL engine, please contact MAPL@octarinesec.com
+If you have any questions about MAPL, or about how to use the MAPL engine, please contact MAPL@octarinesec.com

 # Engine Roadmap
 - Currently the engine supports service to service communication.
 We need to support ingress and egress by IP or CIDR